-Penalties for Conspiracy Conviction
+What are the Penalties for a Conspiracy Conviction?

 Whether a person serves time in jail or not, any criminal conviction is a serious matter in Florida.
 People who have criminal convictions on their records face life-long housing and job discrimination and are barred from certain occupations.
 A skilled criminal defense Attorney might help the client avoid the more serious consequences associated with the original charges.